 In 2008 Natalie was awarded first place in both The Opera Foundation New York Competition and the Herald Sun Aria Competition.
-She commenced her Professional Studies Diploma at Mannes College, New York, in 2009 studying with Soprano Ruth Falcon and in January 2010, performed the role of Amelia, in the Opera Studio Scenes Production of Un Ballo in Maschera, as well as the role of Fiordiligi in their Main stage production of Mozart’s Cosi fan tutte conducted by Maestro Colaneri.
+She commenced her Professional Studies Diploma at Mannes College, New York, in 2009 studying with Soprano Ruth Falcon and in January 2010, performed the role of Amelia, in the Opera Studio Scenes production of Un Ballo in Maschera, as well as the role of Fiordiligi in their main stage production of Così fan tutte conducted by Maestro Joseph Colaneri.
 In her final year at Mannes she sang Annina in Menotti’s The Saint of Bleecker Street and Alice in Verdi’s Falstaff, also under the baton of Maestro Colaneri.

 As well as attending the “Solti Te Kanawa Accademia” program in Tuscany, Italy where she worked with both Maestro Richard Bonynge and Dame Kiri Te Kanawa, Natalie has worked with Maestra Renata Scotto in her 2010 Tampa Masterclass and participated in The American Institute of Music (AIMS) in Graz, Austria, where she won first place and was also awarded the audience vote in the 49th Meistersinger Competition Finals.

-Natalie is now a principal artist with Opera Australia where her roles have included Mimi (La bohème), Desdemona (Otello), Micaela (Carmen), Annina (La Traviata) and High Priestess (Aida).
-She has also recently performed Mimi for West Australian Opera, Micaela for Sugi Opera Company, Korea, and a recital at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide.
-In 2015, Natalie’s performances will include her debut with the Melbourne Symphony Orchestra performing the Letter Scene from Eugene Onegin (Tchaikovsky), the role of Marguerite in Faust for West Australian Opera, and Annina in La Traviata and Opera in the Domain for Opera Australia.
-She will also cover Elisabetta in Don Carlos for Opera Australia.
+Natalie is now a principal artist with Opera Australia where her roles have included Mimì (La Bohème), Desdemona (Otello), Micaëla (Carmen), Annina (La Traviata) and High Priestess (Aida) and covering Elisabetta in Don Carlos.
+She has also performed Mimì and the role of Marguerite (Faust) for West Australian Opera, Micaëla for Sugi Opera Company, Korea and a recital at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide, as well as making her debut with the Melbourne Symphony Orchestra performing the Letter Scene from Eugene Onegin (Tchaikovsky).